WuCB-BCI/DeepEBV/README.md

 * Among them, Tensorflow is equipped with a GPU version, which can use GPU for accelerated calculations, and needs to match with CUDA and Cudnn.（See for details https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html）

-Most of the dependencies can be installed through pip install with version number, e.g. pip install tensorflow==1.13.1

-File Description:
-1*EBVData: The folder for storing data.
+# EBVData: The folder for storing data.
 There are two files, dsVIS_Data and VISDB_Data.
-dsVIS_Data:
+* dsVIS_Data:
 The positive data dsVIS_pos_Data.mat with a size of 2663×2000 and the negative data dsVIS_neg_Data.mat with a size of 26630×2000, each row of which is one piece of data.
-VISDB_Data:
+* VISDB_Data:
 The positive data VISDB_pos_Data.mat with a size of 1104×2000 and the negative data VISDB_neg_Data.mat with a size of 11040×2000, each row of which is one piece of data.
+# Model
-2*Model: Store the trained DeepEBV model
+* Store the trained DeepEBV model

+# Test_result
-3*Test_result: used to store model test results
+* used to store model test results

+ # Code
-4*EBVDataProcessing.py: This is a program dedicated to data processing, which takes all data to one_ Hot coding.
+* EBVDataProcessing.py: This is a program dedicated to data processing, which takes all data to one_ Hot coding.

-5*DeepEBV.py: This is the main program, including model creation, loading and testing
+* DeepEBV.py: This is the main program, including model creation, loading and testing

-Run:
+# Run
-1*Run first EBVDataProcessing.py After data encoding, dsVIS_Test_Data.npy, dsVIS_Test_Label.npy, VISDB_Test_Data.npy and VISDB_Test_Label.npy files will be generated and stored in ebvdata folder
+* Run first EBVDataProcessing.py After data encoding, dsVIS_Test_Data.npy, dsVIS_Test_Label.npy, VISDB_Test_Data.npy and VISDB_Test_Label.npy files will be generated and stored in ebvdata folder
-2* Run after DeepEBV.py, At the end of the run, the test results will be stored in test_ Results folder.
+* Run after DeepEBV.py, At the end of the run, the test results will be stored in test_ Results folder.